-Savings: The amount of MAC-identified overpayments that Medicare FFS recovered,

-Data Source: 1) Healthcare Integrated General Ledger Accounting System (HIGLAS) and 2)
+Savings: The amount of MAC-identified overpayments that Medicare FFS recovered, minus the amount that had been collected on MAC-identified overpayments overturned on appeal in the fiscal year.
+Data Source: 1) Healthcare Integrated General Ledger Accounting System (HIGLAS) and 2) VMS

-VMS

-While the MACs primarily focus on preventing improper payments (see Appendix B-1 sections 1.5 and 2.2), they may also conduct some post-payment review of claims when there is the likelihood of a sustained or high level of payment error.
+While the MACs primarily focus on preventing improper payments (see Appendix B sections 2.5 and 3.2), they may also conduct some post-payment review of claims when there is the likelihood of a sustained or high level of payment error.
 When conducting a post-payment review, a MAC may request additional documentation from a provider.
 The provider must submit documentation within a specified time frame, though the MAC has the discretion to grant extensions.
 If a provider does not submit the requested documentation in a timely manner, the MAC denies the claims.

 The MAC applies Medicare coverage and coding requirements to determine if the provider received improper payments and sends the provider a review results letter.
 The MAC then adjusts the associated claims in the appropriate shared claims processing systems in order to recoup overpayments or reimburse underpayments.
 In the case of an overpayment, the MAC creates an accounts receivable and issues the provider a demand letter requesting repayment of the specific amount.
 Providers have multiple payment options, such as directly sending CMS a payment-in-full, setting up an extended repayment schedule, or having the MAC offset future payments from CMS.
 Delinquent debts may be referred to the Department of the Treasury for further collection action.
+Providers have the right to appeal improper payment determinations through the Medicare FFS appeals process.